andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 Then deploy, migrating the column into oblivion.

-Then in a final change you can remove the `ignored_columns` line you added in the initial step and deploy once more.
+Then in a final change, remove the `ignored_columns` line you added for the initial step and deploy once more.

 ## Why?